FREQUENTLY ASKED QUESTIONS

 Every Tuesday morning the Office of Grants and Programs, along with the Office of Sponsored Programs, hosts office hours from 10:00am until 1:00pm.
 We typically meet in room 106, suite 16 (Lower Level) at 4910 Massachusetts Ave.
 Once a month, we schedule meetings in the main law school building.

-Office hours provides you with the opportunity to meet directly with staff of both offices and discuss aspects of your funding interests.
-To ensure that we are able to meet with you on a particular Tuesday, please contact Diana Dority (email@example.com or 202-274-4219) to schedule a time to meet.Please Note: WCL Finance is also available during most office hours to assist with any Post Award issues: expense reimbursement issues/questions, budget modification requests, sub contract or consultant agreement questions, grant balance inquiries, Datatel Report help, BI tool report help, and grant part time/deans fellow hiring.
+Office hours provides you with the opportunity to meet directly with staff of both offices to discuss aspects of your funding interests.
+To ensure that we are able to meet with you on a particular Tuesday, please contact Diana Dority (firstname.lastname@example.org or 202-274-4219) to schedule a time to meet.Please Note: WCL Finance is also available during most office hours to assist with any Post Award issues: expense reimbursement issues/questions, budget modification requests, sub contract or consultant agreement questions, grant balance inquiries, Datatel Report help, BI tool report help, and grant part time/deans fellow hiring.